SAM 3D: 3Dfy Anything in Images: Training

 Next, mid-training builds up foundational skills that will enable the model to handle objects in real-world images: \begin{itemize} \item \textit{Mask-following}: We train the model to reconstruct a target object, defined by a binary mask on the input image. \item \textit{Occlusion robustness}: The artificial occluders in our dataset incentivize learning shape completion. \item \textit{Layout estimation}: We train the model to produce translation and scale in normalized camera coordinates. \end{itemize}

 We construct our data by rendering textured meshes into natural images using alpha compositing.
-This ``render-paste'' dataset contains one subset of occluder-occludee pairs, and another subset where we replace real objects with synthetic objects at similar location and scale, creating physically-plausible data with accurate 3D ground truth.
-We call this data \emph{RP-3DO}; it contains $61$ million samples with $2.8$ million unique meshes; \Cref{fig:training_data} shows examples.
+This ``render-paste'' dataset contains one subset of occluder-occludee pairs, and another subset with real objects replaced by synthetic objects at similar location and scale, creating physically-plausible data with accurate 3D ground truth.
+We call these $61$ million samples with $2.8$ million unique meshes \emph{RP-3DO}; \cref{fig:training_data} shows examples.
 See~\Cref{app:mid_training_data} for more details.

 After mid-training (2.7 trillion training tokens), the model has now been trained with all input and output modalities for visually grounded 3D reconstruction.
 However, all data used has been (semi-)synthetic; to both close the domain gap and fully leverage real-world cues, we need real images.